LEM-Algorithm/Supplementary/mini_ImageNet/README.md

 The file _mini_ImageNet_ contains the training and corresponding testing code for the neural network.
+The file _Layer_graph_ contains the network to be trained in this task.
+Before running _mini_ImageNet_, we need to replace the train function in the file _Trainer_ with the train function in the file _train_.
+The file _Trainer_ is usually located in the toolbox folder that comes with Matlab (the specific location is as follows: toolbox\nnet\cnn\+nnet\+internal\+cnn\Trainer.m).
-The file Layer_graph contains the network to be trained in this task.
-Before running mini_ImageNet, we need to replace the train function in the file Trainer with the train function in the file train.
+The files train_set and val_set are the training set and validation set which are stored on the cloud drive (https://drive.google.com/drive/folders/1iQy66pQee1Z2RAUjgDdWpe0Vxefc5bBm?usp=sharing).
+Please download these 2 files first and directly put them in this folder (_mini_ImageNet_).
+The files _imagenet_train_ and _imagenet_val_ show how to partition the original dataset.
-The file Trainer is usually located in the toolbox folder that comes with Matlab (the specific location is as follows: toolbox\nnet\cnn\+nnet\+internal\+cnn\Trainer.m).
+The file _net_pretrain_ contains a neural network trained using the LEM algorithm (our method) for your reference and testing.
+This file is also stored on the cloud drive above.